 Pineapples, introduced to Sao Miguel in the mid-19th century, are grown in glass greenhouses using traditional techniques.

 Guides explain the history of pineapple production.
-And of course let’s not forget a chance to enjoy delicious food and drink made from pineapple.
-There’s also a store so you can take some home to enjoy and remember your trip by.
+And of course let’s not forget a chance to enjoy delicious food and drink made from pineapple and purchase some to take home.
+Visit the Azores Pineapple Plantation webpage for full details.

 Ponta Delgada Hotels